 Lower-level coursework must be taken as part of an appropriate degree program at an approved community college or other institution.
 Coursework does not have to be completed prior to admission, but it must be completed prior to graduation.
 Coursework must include 15 credits in biology, biochemistry, biotechnology, chemistry, microbiology, or molecular biology, including 12 credits in lab science, brought in transfer from the associate's degree program.
 Additional required science-related coursework (7 credits) may be applied anywhere in the bachelor's degree.

-The Bachelor of Technical and Professional Studies is only available to students who have completed the required lower-level coursework for the major either within an Associate of Applied Science degree at a community college with which UMGC has an articulation agreement or within another appropriate transfer program.
-Students should consult an admissions advisor before selecting the BTPS.
+To pursue a major in laboratory management, you must have completed the required lower-level coursework for the laboratory management major—within an Associate of Applied Science degree program at a community college with which UMGC has an articulation agreement, within another appropriate transfer program, or at UMGC.
+Consult an advisor before electing this major.

 About the Faculty